If a vaccine produces antibodies - it's deemed "Effective!"

 ...the FDA has never assessed the benefit of any drug that it's ever approved.
 It works on what's called efficacy.
 Does the drug work or not?
 Does it lower your blood pressure or does it lower your blood sugar?
 Not: Does it prolong your life?
 Does it prevent you from having a heart attack?
 Those are benefits.
 All they focus on is efficacy.

-Then they are implying causation - that causation was proven through carefully controlled testing and measurement of that endpoint (illness prevented, immunity created, lives saved).
-But in fact, causation has never been established for those endpoints.
-The assumptions that vaccines create immunity etc, have been drawn from population studies.
+Their statements are implying causation - that causation was proven through carefully controlled testing and measurement of that endpoint.
+BUT, causation has NEVER been established for those endpoints.
+Those are benefits, and the benefits of vaccines are PRESUMED because of population studies.
 Population studies cannot prove causation.
 Population studies show correlations.

 Remember, correlation does not equal causation.
-If correlation is worthy of spotlight attention, and is accepted as "concrete evidence" to support vaccination, then similar needs to be offered in reverse, allowing for open scientific discussion and debate of the correlations that suggest that vaccines may be causing harm.
-There are currently numerous correlations relied upon by both sides, correlations that oppose each other.
+Currently, correlation is worthy of spotlight attention, and is viewed as "concrete evidence," but ONLY when those correlations support vaccination.
+There are numerous correlations relied upon by both sides, correlations that oppose each other.
 At present, open public discussion and debate of the vaccine unfavourable correlations has not be allowed.